Shaba I: Zaire

 A former Belgian colony, the Congo gained independence during the Year of Africa.
 The State of Katanga, led by Moise Tshombe, soon announced secession, supported by Belgian business interests, the Belgian military and indirectly by France.

 The country was soon plunged into crisis after the assassination of its Pan-Africanist leader, Patrice Lumumba.
 After six years of war, power was seized by Joseph Mobutu, with help from the Central Intelligence Agency (CIA) and support from the Western Bloc.
 Mobutu changed the name of Katanga Province to Shaba Province, after the Swahili word for copper.

 Mobutu's Zaire maintained good relations with Western powers.
 Belgium had the largest investments in the country (worth $750 million to $1 billion), followed by the United States ($200 million) and France ($20 million).
 Franco-Zairian relations were improving, and the Zaire government had recently been snubbing Belgium for France by awarding the country a $500 million telecommunications contract in 1975.
 The contract, negotiated by French President Giscard d'Estaing, went to Thomson-CSFInternational with finances from the Banque Française du Commerce Extérieur, both institutions headed by members of Giscard d'Estaing's family.
-When Mobutu asked for international assistance, it was France that organised the military response.Odom, Shaba II (1993), p.
-27–28.
+When Mobutu asked for international assistance, it was France that organised the military response.

 Zaire received more military aid from the United States than any other sub-Saharan nation, the $30 million of annual assistance representing half of all military aid to the area.

 Zaire was the world's primary exporter of cobalt and sourced 60% of the global supply.
 The country also exported 7% of world copper and 33% of industrial diamonds.
 Many of the mines for these resources were in Shaba, and the copper mines in the area provided 65–75% of the country's overall wealth from imports.